SvyJ/svyj/index.md

 - [Oct.
 2024] Our article on "network architecture search for surface defect detection" was submitted to _IEEE T-NNLS_.

 - [Aug.
-2024] Our article on "multimodal OCTA image analysis" was submitted to _IEEE T-IM_.
+2024] Our article on "multimodal retinal image analysis" was submitted to _IEEE T-IM_.

 - [Apr.
 2023] &#127891; Svy.J graduated from Xiangtan University and was conferred M.Eng. degree.